lumina-desktop/lumina/README.md

 lumina
 ======

-The official source tree for the Lumina Desktop Environment.
+This is the official source tree for the Lumina Desktop Environment.

+For additional information about the project, please browse the official website for documentation, screenshots, and more: www.lumina-desktop.org

 Description
 =====